Researchers find that large language models struggle with math

 Problems in MATH are labeled by difficulty from 1 to 5 and span seven subjects, including geometry, algebra, calculus, statistics, linear algebra, and number theory.
 They also come with step-by-step solutions so that language models can learn to answer new questions they haven’t seen before.

 Training models on the fundamentals of mathematics required the researchers to create a separate dataset with hundreds of thousands of solutions to common math problems.
 This second dataset, the Auxiliary Mathematics Problems and Solutions (AMPS), comprises more than 100,000 problems from Khan Academy with solutions and over 5 million problems generated using Mathematica scripts based on 100 hand-designed modules.
-In total AMPS, contains 23GB of content.
+In total, AMPS contains 23GB of content.

 As the researchers explain, the step-by-step solutions in the datasets allow the language models to use a “scratch space” much like a human mathematician might.
 Rather than having to arrive at the correct answer right away, models can first “show their work” in partial solutions that step toward the right answer.